Back to work

 What the server actually does

 The server's standing ability to read anything is zero.
 There is no master key, no per-user key, no recovery flow.
 The ciphertext sits in MongoDB alongside the URL identifier and the expiry, and that's it.
-When a recipient submits the passcode, the server uses it once to run the AES decrypt in memory, returns the plaintext to the recipient over HTTPS, and immediately deletes the record.
-The passcode is never persisted; the plaintext exists for the duration of the request and never afterward.
+When the recipient hits the link, the server returns the ciphertext, marks the record as viewed (starting a short grace window for refreshes), and never sees what happens next.
+The recipient's browser runs the AES decrypt locally; the passcode never leaves their device.
+Once the plaintext is on screen the client calls DELETE /api/secret/:url and the record is purged.
+The passcode is never logged, never transmitted, never persisted.
+The plaintext only ever exists on the two browsers at the ends of the exchange.

 One-time access, mandatory expiry